mehedi-hassan-rony/Covid19-Management-System-Using-Python/README.md

 # Covid19-Management-System-Using-Python

 # Overview
 This is a python project.
-Here are some photos abiout all of the functions
+Here are some photos about all of the functions

 ![full](https://user-images.githubusercontent.com/104259107/173084148-3113ee97-5176-4968-8beb-e7d30d8a6f3a.PNG)
 Adding Patient